dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 #### Performance improvements and enhancements

-* The Command Bar recommendation actions now support dbt Core v1.0 commands.
+* The Command bar recommendation actions now support dbt Core v1.0 commands.
 * Created and Finished times for runs now use localized timestamps.
 * The scheduler now shows blocked time for a run.